MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-change-the-annual-amount-on-service-contracts-or-contract-quotes.md

 ---
-    title: How to Change the Annual Amount on Service Contracts or Contract Quotes | Microsoft Docs
+    title: Change the Annual Amount on Service Contracts or Contract Quotes
     description: You can change the amount that will be invoiced annually on service contracts or service contract quotes.
     author: bholtorf